mfederici/JADE/README.md

 ```
 Note that the parameters can be passed when calling the `instantiate_architecture` in the model definition.

+*IMPORTANT:* while models and datasets are automatically imported by the framework, the architecture file are passed when
+sunning the training scipt.
+This is because the same model (e.g. `Encoder`) can have completely different implementations
+for different datasets.

 ### Dataset
 The default torchvision datasets are supported by the framework.
 We recommend to create a simple Wrapper to make sure the Dataset object accepts only simple arguments such as float,